DIPlib/diplib/INSTALL_Windows.md

 - TODO: *FFTW3*.

-- Download the *BioFormats* library from here: https://www.openmicroscopy.org/bio-formats/downloads.
+- Download the *Bio-Formats* library from here: https://www.openmicroscopy.org/bio-formats/downloads.
 Put it somewhere sensible and note the location.
 The same location (as well as the library installation path) will be used to find it during execution.